richardjwild/software-architecture/patterns/index.md

 ## API design

+Patterns of designing remote APIs.
 - The [RPC](api-design/rpc) style (remote procedure call) of API design exposes a function or procedure to be called via a network.
 The words function and procedure have their usual meanings: a function is a query (it returns a result), and a procedure is a command (it causes an effect).
 RPC-style APIs are generally synchronous (blocking) because an asynchronous API is much more natural to implement in the resource style.
 - [Resource](api-design/resource) style APIs are oriented around creating, querying, and modifying notional resources on the remote end.
 These include document-style SOAP APIs as well as RESTful APIs which are modelled as HTTP resources.
 Asynchronous APIs are natural to implement in the resource style because the initial invocation can create a resource that represents the status (and result, if appropriate) of the asynchronous operation.

 ## Data organisation

+These are patterns of organising and structuring data in a persistent store.
 - [Key-value](data-organisation/key-value-database) databases are the simplest form of database.
 They store singly-valued data, where each data value is associated with a unique key that facilitates efficient retrieval.
 - A [document](data-organisation/document-database) database is similar to a key-value database except that it facilitates the storing of structured data, typically JSON objects.
 The database may allow the data to be constrained by a schema or not.
 It probably facilitates filtering the queried data but cross-referencing is usually difficult.
 - [Relational](data-organisation/relational-database) databases organise data into tables, which are discrete collections of rows (or ‘tuples’).
 Each table has a schema which defines the columns of every row in the table.
 A relational database management system (RDBMS) allows tables to be cross-referenced (joined) when they are being queried, and there is no need to predefine the queries when the database is being designed, which is what gives them their power and flexibility.
 Relational databases are queried and manipulated using a declarative language called SQL (structured query language) which allows arbitrarily table joins to be combined with sophisticated set operations to accomplish very powerful data processing.
 SQL is a defined standard, although each RDBMS implements its own extensions to the language; in this way the database vendors hope to lock you in.